+ What if I do not want to track my macros?

 We use target weight opposed to current weight as it gives a better starting calorie target for our specific goal.
 Your target weight should be whatever you want it to be!
 However we need to be realistic here!

-- If fat loss is the target then aim for whatever weight you feel you want to achieve in 6 months.
+If fat loss is the target then aim for whatever your ideal weight would be.

 The great thing is we can adjust the calculator based on progress.
 We cover this in more detail from month 2 onwards.